Parents Networking for Better Education

 Often schools have computer time or classes they offer to the students.
 These classes teach students how to work with a world that is full of technology.
 So, while cell phones might be an unwanted distraction, having structured time on monitored technology can be helpful.

 From learning about 3D printers and their uses to using immersive environments that only computers can supply, technology does have its place in the classroom.
-And don’t forget about online teaching tools.
+And do not forget about online teaching tools.
 Use Google to teach students how to perform research for projects and online exploration.
 The internet is continuously helping teachers, so why not help students as well.

 25 Teaching Tools For The Digital Classroom